jeremeamia/xstatic/README.md

 ## Disclaimer

-I would not consider myself to be *for* or *against* the use of static proxy interfaces (or Laravel's "facades"), but I do think it is a fascinating and unique idea, and that it is very cool that you can write code this way and still have it work and be testable.
+I would not consider myself to be *for* or *against* the use of static proxy interfaces (or Laravel's "Facades"), but I do think it is a fascinating and unique idea, and that it is very cool that you can write code this way and still have it work and be testable.
 I am curious to see if developers, especially library and framework developers, find ways to use, *but not require*, these static proxy interfaces in order to make their projects appeal to a wider range of PHP